Skip to main content

 Using Claude with DataDoe MCP

-This guide shows how to connect DataDoe MCP to Claude as a custom connector, so you can query your DataDoe workspace directly from Claude.
+This guide shows how to connect DataDoe MCP to Claude as a custom connector.
+You can then query your DataDoe workspace directly from Claude.

 Prerequisites